 Then, later in 2007, my Brother died suddenly while I was overseas in Slovenia, not long after the death of my beloved Grandmother.
 I sought solace in music once again, wrote a whole new batch of songs and slowly crafted what would become known as Ghosting.

 I took a very lo-fi approach to the recording, often using some of the cheapest equipment I could muster.
 Looking back, I think I was attempting to return to the simple ways of old, similar in approach to my original 4-track recording days.

-The final push was a marathon 8-week session at the end of 2008.
+The album was completed during a marathon eight-week session at the end of 2008.
 My laptop died on the very last day of recording.
 Luckily I managed to salvage the files and complete the album.